Fade BG Image

 "I'm Setsuna.
 Just a humble adventurer!"

-"Let me ask again—anything else?"
+"Let me ask just in case.
+Anything else?"

 "Oh, like 'and at other times, I'm…'? … A Wakoku spy!"